EmperorLemon/CGEngine/README.md

 # CGEngine
- Engine from the ground up.
+ Custom game engine from the ground up.

+ Using OpenGL 4.6